apb7/compiler-construction/README.txt

 //(Assumption 1) TODO: FOR loop semantics in codeGen: iterator value restore or last terminating value?
 //TODO: only 1 is true and only 0 means false in codeGen.
 Any other value is a runtime error for codeGen.
 //TODO: dynamic arrays need not be the last declared variable in a module (currently they need to be).
+//TODO: Take input of arrays in the following format:
+        Input: Enter 6 array elements of integer type for range 10 to 15

+TODOs In Files: (verify and delete from here and from the file)

+ast.c:
+    line 19
+    line 976

+symbolTable.h:
+    line 24

+symbolTable.c
+    // The TODOs on top in this file are global and are written above
+    // Those TODOs that are mentioned in between must be implemented already, verify and delete

+codeGen.c
+    // being worked on, delete this when all TODOs done

+driver.c
+    // being worked on, delete this when all TODOs done

+error.c
+    line 52

+typeCheck.c:
+    line 154